 Donna Beaver of The Flower Studio predicts the more informal with a rustic ‘picked from the garden’ feel for this year’s bouquets.
 “Hessian/twine finish on the handles will still be a big thing this year,” she said.“Brides are also having their bridesmaids’ flowers in neutral colours with a hint of blush.
 The choice of mixed pastel coloured dresses (each maid in a different colour) also means mixing the colours in the flowers such as lavender, lemon, pale pink or blue.”

-Another wedding flower trend for 2015 is the floral backdrop, made popular by Kim Kardashian’s wedding in which she had a beautiful wall of white peonies, roses and gardenias.
+Another wedding flower trend is the floral backdrop, made popular by Kim Kardashian’s wedding in which she had a beautiful wall of white peonies, roses and gardenias.
 Floral backdrops create the most beautiful wedding photograph settings.
 Although filling an entire wall with blooms can be expensive, you can create your own version in a smaller more intimate area.

 Romantic and rustic cakes